MicrosoftDocs/Hololens/hololens/hololens-csp-policy-overview.md

 Some device restrictions are as simple and disabling a functionality or connection to the device.
 To learn about these read more about [common device restrictions.](hololens-common-device-restrictions.md)

 ### Kiosk modes
 Use Kiosk mode to control which identities have access to which apps by default.
 Kiosks can be used for a single app or multiple app UI experience.
 Kiosk configurations range from a single app for anyone using the device, to different selections of apps for different groups.
-This does not stop “allowed apps” from launching other apps and was not intended to ever.
-To learn more [start reading about Kiosk modes and how to use them](hololens-kiosk.md).
+Kiosk mode does not stop “allowed apps” from launching other apps and was not intended to ever.
+Learn more by [reading about Kiosk modes and how to use them](hololens-kiosk.md).

 ### Settings Page Visibility
 Use Settings app policy to control which identities have access to settings by default.
-With this policy the Settings app can be configured to either show only the select pages, or hide all selected pages.
+Using this policy the Settings app can be configured to either show only the select pages, or hide all selected pages.
 [Read about how to configure the pages available](settings-uri-list.md).

 This feature is currently only avalible in [Windows Insider builds](hololens-insider.md).
-Please ensure devices you intend to use this for are on build 19041.1349+.
+Ensure devices you intend to use this feature for are on build 19041.1349+.

 ### WDAC
 Use WDAC configuration to control which apps / processes are allowed / disallowed to be launched irrespective of whether system is in kiosk mode or not.